uminer1111/gminerDockerScript/README.md

 sudo apt-get install docker.io

-After installaling docker, place the check4Updates.sh script in any folder and change the path in the crontab script.Modify it with your command line arguments as needed.
+After installaling docker, place the check4Updates.sh script in any folder( i used my home folder) and change the path in the crontab script.Modify it with your command line arguments as needed.
 There is an example of using Ethereum with the 2miners pool but all the arguements that work with the regular miner works with the docker image
 You can find the path by navigating to the folder where it is saved and enter the command below:

 pwd

 The next step is to edit the crontab file.
-First copy the contents of crontab.edit in this repo, andthen issue the following command in your linux terminal:
+Issue the following command in your linux terminal to edit the your crontabs:

 crontab -e

+Paste the below crontab:

+00 12 * * * cd /home/YOURUSERNAME/ && ./check4Updates.sh &

+This command will check for updates everyday at 12PM.

 If you are editing crontabs for the first time, it will prompt you to select an editor, i use Nano.
 Paste the contents of the crontab.edit file and save it using the following command(if you are using nano)